Practice and advisory notes

 University of Melbourne

-Now is the time to update your planning qualifications with the University of Melbourne's Graduate Certificate and Graduate Diploma in Bushfire Planning and Management.
+Now is the time to update your planning qualifications with the University of Melbourne's Graduate Certificate in Bushfire Planning and Management.

 The program has been developed in collaboration with the Victorian Building Authority, Department of Environment, Land, Water and Planning, Country Fire Authority and Fire Protection Association Australia.

 Specifically designed for those with a role in the design or regulation of development in bushfire prone areas.
-The certificate and diploma courses deliver the knowledge and skills required to undertake bushfire assessments under the requirements of Australian Standard 3959-2009 and planning permit applications within the Bushfire Management Overlay.
+The certificate course delivers the knowledge and skills required to undertake bushfire assessments under the requirements of Australian Standard 3959-2009 and planning permit applications within the Bushfire Management Overlay.

-On completion of the Graduate Certificate in Bushfire Planning and Management students may be eligible to progress to the Graduate Diploma in Bushfire Planning and Management and accreditation through the Fire Protection Association Australia.
+On completion of the Graduate Certificate in Bushfire Planning and Management students may be eligible to progress to accreditation through the Fire Protection Association Australia.

 The Planning Institute of Australia awarded the program a commendation in the Cutting Edge Research and Teaching Award of 2014.

-Subsidies are available for eligible students undertaking either the Graduate Certificate or Diploma course.
+Subsidies are available for eligible students undertaking the Graduate Certificate course.

 Fire Protection Association Australia is the peak technical and educational fire safety organisation who also provide training and accreditation.